zetagalactic/crowdfunding-xrpl-old/README.md

 1. Completely Decentralized
 2. Runs on Web3.0
 3. Maintained By The Community
-4. Run its own crypto currency
+4. Run Its Own Crypto Currency